ZacksMohawk/Prok-C/README.md

 	npm install

+## How To Run

+In the Prok-C folder, run the following:

+	node Prok-C

+This will run on default port 8888 with default API key 'testing', unless environment, config or command line param says otherwise.

 ## How To Configure

 Please set the values in the config.ini file, or create a brand new config file and pass in its path as -configPath value.
 If you do not set SSL values, the server will default to HTTP.

-## How To Run

-In the Prok-C folder, run the following:

-	node Prok-C

-This will run on default port 999, unless config or command line param says otherwise.

 To use a different config file:

 	node Prok-C -configPath /path/to/config/file

-To use a different port (eg. 777):
+To set port value as an Environment Variable:

+	PROKC_PORT=8888

+This can be overruled by an entry in the config.ini file:

+	[main]
+	port=8888

+And this can be overruled by a command line param:

-	node Prok-C -port 777
+	node Prok-C -port 8888

+To set API key value as an Environment Variable:

+	PROKC_API_KEY=testing

+This can be overruled by an entry in the config.ini file:

+	[auth]
+	api.key=testing

+And this can be overruled by a command line param:

+	node Prok-C -key testing

 ## How To Use

-To proxy a GET request, to https://test-site.com/pages/1 for example, send a request to https://localhost:999/pages/1 and include the following values as headers:
+To proxy a GET request, to https://test-site.com/pages/1 for example, send a request to https://localhost:8888/pages/1 and include the following values as headers:

 	target: https://test-site.com
 	key: {your api.key as set in config.ini}